-Finally, though, the FCC-ee and ILC programs would be expected to yield a measurement of c_6 from single Higgs processes with an uncertainty of 40-60%, independently of any results from HH production.
+uncertainty of 40-60%, independently of any results from HH production.
 This is comparable to the expected precision from the HL-LHC.
 This indirect determination would then provide a welcome independent measurement of the self-coupling.
-This measurement is expected to be statistics-limited and so would benefit from an increase in the run-
+This measurement is expected to be statistics-limited and so would benefit from an increase in the running time or, in the case of circular machines, doubling the number of detectors.
+We emphasise again that this measurement is essentially free of model dependent assumptions within the broad class of models that can be described by the SMEFT.